holyaustin/AI---based-Research-Topic-Generator/README.md

-# buildspace
+# AI CSC Project / Research Topics
 ### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is Artificial Intelligence powered computer science Project / Research  [build your own AI writing assistant w/ GPT-3](https://Research-Topics.vercel.com) project.

-OPENAI_API_KEY=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

-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
+### How to use 👋

+Enter a computer science area into the TextArea and click the button below it. it will generate about 10 (ten) topics for you.

+Try it today.

+Thanks

+@holyaustin